ProtectYourMetadata/ProtectYourMetadata.github.io/_posts/2015-10-01-main-content.md

 * Use it to protect all of your internet access on mobile phones and desktop.
 * Commercial VPNs cost money.
 You need to decide if your privacy is worth the $10/month

-Using a VPN allows you to route all of your computer's activites on the internet through another computer.
+Using a VPN allows you to route all of your computer's activities on the internet through another computer.
 This means that anyone monitoring your access to the internet will just see you sending an encrypted stream to your VPN provider and be unable to see what you are accessing.

 Commercial VPNs are typically very easy to set up once you have signed up, many have desktop and mobile phone clients that you can use to instantly connect you.

-To help you find a commercial VPN to sign up to, here is a list of VPNs that value your anonymity [https://torrentfreak.com/anonymous-vpn-service-provider-review-2015-150228/](https://torrentfreak.com/anonymous-vpn-service-provider-review-2015-150228/) and another VPN list from Gizmodo [http://www.gizmodo.com.au/2015/06/the-best-vpn-providers-what-you-need-to-know/](http://www.gizmodo.com.au/2015/06/the-best-vpn-providers-what-you-need-to-know/)
+To help you find a commercial VPN to sign up to here is a list of VPNs that value your anonymity [https://torrentfreak.com/anonymous-vpn-service-provider-review-2015-150228/](https://torrentfreak.com/anonymous-vpn-service-provider-review-2015-150228/) and another VPN list from Gizmodo [http://www.gizmodo.com.au/2015/06/the-best-vpn-providers-what-you-need-to-know/](http://www.gizmodo.com.au/2015/06/the-best-vpn-providers-what-you-need-to-know/)